BenVanZee/sony-projector-control/docs/MACROPAD_SETUP.md

 3. **Install `adafruit_hid` library** to `CIRCUITPY/lib/`
 4. **Unplug and replug** the macropad (boot.py runs on power-up)

+The macropad display will show button function labels via print() statements at startup and when buttons are pressed.

 The macropad now sends **raw HID reports** (not keyboard F-keys), which:
 - ✅ Won't interfere with terminal input
 - ✅ Works headless as a systemd service